Declaring

 type list and a definition, the declaration of each parameter must include an

-identifier, except parameter list which are void
+identifier, except parameter list which are void.

 // Function with no parameters that returns an int.